Your Guide to the Subaru Crankcase Ventilation System - Crawford Performance

 Without a properly functioning PCV system, that internal pressure can force oil past seals and gaskets, leading to messy leaks and eventual engine failure.
 For a performance engine, especially a turbocharged one in a WRX or STI, managing this pressure is even more critical.
 Higher cylinder pressures from increased boost mean more blow-by.
 A stock system can quickly become overwhelmed, compromising your engine's health and reliability.
 It’s a critical system that works behind the scenes to protect your engine, and understanding how it works is the first step to maintaining and upgrading it correctly.

-How the PCV System Works
+How the PCV System Functions

 The PCV system is pretty clever, using the engine's own vacuum to operate.
 During normal driving or at idle, your engine creates a strong vacuum in the intake manifold.
 The PCV valve opens, allowing this vacuum to draw the blow-by gases out of the crankcase and into the intake, where they are simply burned up with the regular air-fuel mixture.
 However, when your turbo spools up under boost, the intake manifold becomes pressurized.
 The PCV valve is a one-way check valve, so this pressure forces it closed, preventing boost from entering the crankcase.
 The blow-by gases are then rerouted to the turbo inlet, ensuring they are still removed from the crankcase.

-The Main Components and How They Work Together
+Key Components and How They Work Together

 Your Subaru's PCV system is made up of a few key parts working together.
 The star of the show is the PCV valve, which acts as a one-way gatekeeper, controlling the flow of gases out of the crankcase.
 A network of hoses connects the crankcase to the intake system, providing a pathway for the blow-by to travel.
 Finally, a fresh air intake allows clean air to enter the crankcase, which helps flush out the harmful gases more effectively.
 Together, these performance parts create a cycle that constantly ventilates the engine, keeping it clean, efficient, and free from damaging pressure.